jzfre/dummy-movie-database/README.md

 # SPA Template

-## TODO:
-- Multi language
-- REACT QUERY

 ## Available Scripts
-Firstly, do `npm install`, you need all those packages
+Firstly, do `npm install`, you need all those packages.
+Then you need to set .env.local file.
+Take a look at **env.d.ts** file, you will need an OMDB api key.

 ```bash
 $ npm run dev
 ```

 ```bash
 $ npm run build